Aspirin for Preventing Colorectal Cancer in Patients With Adenomas

 Yes, you will need to stop taking certain medications, including aspirin, other NSAIDs (nonsteroidal anti-inflammatory drugs), COX-2 inhibitors, anticoagulants, anti-platelet agents, corticosteroids, and methotrexate, at least three weeks before joining the study.

-Is aspirin safe for preventing colorectal cancer in patients with adenomas?
+What evidence suggests that aspirin might be an effective treatment for preventing colorectal cancer in patients with adenomas?

 Qi Dai